Dr. Ofer Miller

 Here is the Algorithm for it

-So The above algorithm is the solution...... and also was considered to be the Most Cited paper !!!
+So The above algorithms are also was considered to be the Most Cited paper !!!

 Can we track after occluded objects in linear complexity ?